moderntribe/square1-global-docker/README.md

 > you to create an admin user.

 1. cd anywhere in your SquareOne project.
-2. Run `so bootstrap` or `so bootstrap --multisite` for multisite projects and follow the onscreen instructions.
+2. Run `tribe bootstrap` or `tribe bootstrap --multisite` for multisite projects and follow the onscreen instructions.

 ### Share your local project temporarily on the internet with Ngrok

 1. cd anywhere in your SquareOne project.
-2. Run `so share` and follow the on-screen instructions.
+2. Run `tribe share` and follow the on-screen instructions.
-3. Run `so share -c <content-directory>` if your project's `wp-content` folder is renamed.
+3. Run `tribe share -c <content-directory>` if your project's `wp-content` folder is renamed.
 4. Copy the displayed https://...ngrok.io URL to share your local project with someone.
 5. Press `ctrl+c` to stop sharing.

 ### Gain shell access to the php-fpm container

 1. cd anywhere in your SquareOne project.
-1. Run `so shell` to gain a shell in the container as the `squareone` user
+1. Run `tribe shell` to gain a shell in the container as the `squareone` user
-1. Alternatively, run `so shell --user=root` to get a terminal as the root user (useful for older projects)
+1. Alternatively, run `tribe shell --user=root` to get a terminal as the root user (useful for older projects)

 ### Run a WP CLI command in the php-fpm container

 1. cd anywhere in your SquareOne project.
-1. Run `so wp -- <wp cli arguments here>`, e.g to run `wp option get active_plugins --format=json` run `so wp -- option get active_plugins --format=json`.
+1. Run `tribe wp -- <wp cli arguments here>`, e.g to run `wp option get active_plugins --format=json` run `tribe wp -- option get active_plugins --format=json`.
-1. To enable xdebug to debug a CLI command, run `so wp -x -- option get active_plugins --format=json`. **Note:** ensure you set a breakpoint in your IDE, otherwise the `so` CLI tool may be debugged itself.
+1. To enable xdebug to debug a CLI command, run `tribe wp -x -- option get active_plugins --format=json`. **Note:** ensure you set a breakpoint in your IDE, otherwise the `tribe` CLI tool may be debugged itself.
-1. Alternatively, you can run `so shell` and then cd `/application/www` and run WP CLI commands directly in the container without using `so`.
+1. Alternatively, you can run `tribe shell` and then cd `/application/www` and run WP CLI commands directly in the container without using `tribe`.

 ### Run a composer command in the php-fpm container

 1. cd anywhere in your SquareOne project.
-1. Run `so composer -- <arguments>`, e.g. `so composer -- install`.
+1. Run `tribe composer -- <arguments>`, e.g. `tribe composer -- install`.

 ### Run automated tests

 Note: Test run in the `php-tests` container, however older projects may not have this.

 1. cd anywhere in your SquareOne project.
-1. Unit tests: `so test -- run unit`.
+1. Unit tests: `tribe test -- run unit`.
-1. Integration tests: `so test -- run integration`.
+1. Integration tests: `tribe test -- run integration`.
-1. Acceptance tests: `so test -- run acceptance`.
+1. Acceptance tests: `tribe test -- run acceptance`.
-1. Run tests in a different container: `so test --container=php-fpm -- run integration`.
+1. Run tests in a different container: `tribe test --container=php-fpm -- run integration`.
-1. Run tests with xdebug: `so test -x -- run integration`
+1. Run tests with xdebug: `tribe test -x -- run integration`

 ### Enable/disable xdebug